v-machine/lexigraph/README.md

 Lexigraph is a full-stack thesaurus-based vocabulary building application.

-The application utilizes lexical relationships between a search word and its synonyms (as pertained to each part-of-speech definition) to aid vocabulary learning.

-In the lexigraph display mode, users can highlight to indicate words they know, or dehighlight to indicate ones unknown.
-The application will refine its estimation of user's presumed known words and automatically highlight them in all subsequent searches.
+The application displays lexical relationships between a new word and its synonyms (as pertained to each part-of-speech definition) to aid vocabulary learning.
+In other words, users can comprehend new words through familar ones.
+To achieve this, the application utilizes WordNet API from NLTK and visualizes lexical connections between a search word its synonyms as a graph.
+Users can interact with the graph to indicate known words and unknowns.
+In the meantime, a cluster algorithm in the backend partitions a vocabulary space (Google's Web Trillion Word Corpus) based on distribution of known words and assign each cluster an estimated known probability.
+Using these probability assignment, the application will automatically highlight "known" synonyms in all subsequent search visulization.

-This is a three-week capstone project for CMU 15112: Fundamentals of Programming and Computer Science, Fall 2018.
+This is a three-week capstone project for CMU 15112: Fundamentals of Programming and Computer Science, Fall 2018, implemented entirely in python.

 ## Menu
 ![](/demo/gif/00_menu.gif)

-## Searching A Word
+## Looking Up A New Word
 ![](/demo/gif/01_search_def.gif)

 ## Interact to Indicate Word Familiarity